cfengine/documentation/reference/functions/getuid.markdown

 **Return type**: `int`

-**Description**: Return the integer user id of the named user on this host
+**Description:** Return the integer user id of the named user on this host

 If the named user is not registered the variable will not be defined.